How to Send an Email Requesting a Reference for a Job

 Thank you very much for taking the time to consider my request.

-When someone agrees to give you a reference, make sure you send a thank you right away.
+People generally like to help others and appreciation is always important.
+When someone agrees to give you a reference, make sure you send a thank you message right away.
 It’s important to let the people in your network know that you appreciate their support and that you are willing to reciprocate if asked.